j2clark/terraform-s3-website/README.md

 The S3 bucket as configured in this example is not versioned.

 Terraform state files start to get tricky if you alter them after initial deployment.
 Personally I found a complete tear-down and recreation preferable over terraform commands

+All objects in S3 bucket must be deleted before destroy is allowed to remove the bucket

 ## Google Domains Configuration